hongbinbao/noserunner/README.md

 					          Here format must follow next format: xxDxxHxxMxxS e.g. --duration=2D09H30M12S, which means 2 days, 09 hours, 30 minutes and 12 seconds

+        --timeout SECONDS     The timeout specified in seconds to limit the maximum period of test case method.
+The result of test method will be failure if the timeout exceeded.
+Default is 180 seconds

 	    --livereport          Enable the live report server feature.
 Default is disable

         --livereport-config   Specify the path of the lieve report server configuration file